 For now, look around and find something that you like.
 You can use either dot grid paper, lined paper, or blank paper journals.
 Some of your options might include:

 Below I will show you some of the best journals for bullet journaling:

-The book is durable quality bullet journal dotted paper that will stand the test of time and not bleed through with the use of several pens.
+The book has durable quality bullet journal dotted paper that will stand the test of time and not bleed through with the use of several pens.
 You really can’t go wrong here.

-Unlikely other journals I am mentioned below, they don’t come with pre-printed index and future log pages etc, but I have come to experience that not everyone finds them as useful (and of course you can always add these pages yourself).
+Unlikely other journals I mention below, they don’t come with a pre-printed index and future log pages, etc, but I have come to learn that not everyone finds them useful (and of course you can always add these pages yourself).

-Leuchtturm1917 makes one of the most popular dotted paper journals available and is the company that actually print the bullet journal notebook.
-Their journals come with a printed index notebook page, numbered pages and a envelop pocket at the back.
+Leuchtturm1917 makes one of the most popular dotted paper journals available and is the company that actually prints the bullet journal notebook.
+Their journals come with a printed index notebook page, numbered pages, and an envelope pocket at the back.